Updated on August 22, 2024

 In some cases, you might be the person who has to say, “I’m sorry.”
 When that occurs say it sincerely and really mean it when you say it.
 Don’t just throw it out there to try to make things go away, say it because you really do want them to know you are sorry.

 Following are tips to help strengthen your marriage.
-But first, check out my products related to marriage health.
+But first, check out my FREE ebook to learn how to have a healthy marriage.

 Set aside a time to talk when rested and relaxed if possible